-Excel provides numerous methods to count blank or empty cells in selected range of cells.
-In this article you need to learn how to apply these methods to count blank or empty cells in Excel.
-First you need to understand the difference between Blank and empty cells.
+Excel provides numerous methods to count blank or empty cells in a selected range of cells.
+In this article, you need to learn how to apply these methods to count blank or empty cells in Excel.
+First, you need to understand the difference between Blank and empty cells.

 Blank cells are those cells which do not contain any number or text values, space(s), logical value or formula errors.
 If a cell contains a formula that returns empty text (“”) is also considered a Blank cell.
 Empty cells are those that are empty by all means, without having a value, space(s), error(s) and formula that returns empty text (“”).

 There are multiple features, functions, and formulas to count Blank or empty cells in Excel that will be discussed in this article.

 It’s an Excel built-in functionality.
 Using this functionality, you can highlight and manually count blank and empty cells as it only highlights blank or empty cells in a selected range of data.
 To do this, you need to select the range of cells where you want to count blank cells.
 On Home tab, go to Editing section and click on Find & Select drop-down list and click on Go To Special…

 Go To Special dialog box opens, containing multiple options and feature.
 You need to select Blanks radio button and press OK.